DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-09-27-updating-the-reasons-for-rejection-report.md

 Instead of saying ‘this month’, we now give the name of the current month.
 This makes it clearer what time period the glance metrics relate to.

-If the report is not for the current cycle, we remove the current month glance metric as it is not relevant.
-The current month of the current cycle contains only partial data and cannot be directly compared to last year.
+If the report is not for the current recruitment cycle, we remove the current month glance metric as it is not relevant.
+The current month of the current cycle contains only partial data, so it cannot be compared to the whole of the same month in the previous cycle.

+We considered including partial data for the same month in the previous cycle, taken up to the same day of the month as in the current cycle.
+We decided that this is unnecessarily complicated since there we do not know of a clear need for it.

 ![Summary metrics](summary-metrics.png "Figure 1: Glance metrics for a category")